tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.4.2 :Updated CommandStdoutDetector tests (WIP);
-* v 0.4.1 :Fixed Express breaking tests, root page is now under /site;
+* v 0.4.1 :Fixed Express breaking tests, root page is now under /site. npm test now uses mocha --exit to revert to pre v4.0.0 behaviour, that is, it exist after tests are done;
 * v 0.4.0 :Minor version update; doing some clean up; Added README info on current features and skipped / failing tests, as well what is the current focus;
 * v 0.3.32 :Removed some unecessary packages, skipping tests temporarily to focus on actual work;
 * v 0.3.31 :(WIP) SocketIODetector testing with SocketIONotifier;